 Q: How will I be able to verify my report has been successfully submitted to the department?

-Q: What do I do if I lost my password that was issued to me?
+Q: What do I do if I lost or forgot my password?

-Q: What do I do if I have locked myself out of the program?
+Q: What do I do if I have locked myself out of the application?

-Q: Is there a limit to how many employees I can have in order to use the on-line application?
+Q: Is there a limit to how many employees I can have to use the online application?